You want smart political talk without the meltdowns?

 Simplification, brilliant.

-50% of Americans pay no federal income tax.
+50 percent of Americans pay no federal income tax.

-Now, the top 1% pay 70%.
+Now, the top 1 percent pay 70.

-That means that Republicans, out of fear of democratic class warfare, have totally and completely lost their identity on what it means to be a supply side conservative.
+That means that Republicans, out of fear of Democratic class warfare, have totally and completely lost their identity on what it means to be a supply-side conservative.

-Meaning that means investment is is spurred.
+Meaning, that means investment is spurred.

 Now, it's a net gain for the forgotten men and women in this country.